cuvaalex/tax-kata-tps/README.md

 # tax-kata-java
-Resolution of the Tax-kata with Java 8
+Resolution of the Tax-kata with Typescript

 This kata was first done during one of our GenevaJUG Dojo